-Set against the backdrop of making sure there is enough water available to both to maintain and enhance the natural environment while also serving an increasing population, this incentive involves customers playing their part in ensuring there is enough water for all in the future.
+Set against the backdrop of making sure there is enough water available to both protect and enhance the natural environment while also serving an increasing population, this incentive involves customers playing their part in ensuring there is enough water for all in the future.

-By 2025, we are targeting the annual amount of water used by each of our customers to reduce from 143.1 litres a day in 2019/20 to 131.5 litres a day.
-This is equivalent to our Ofwat target of reducing consumption by 7.6 per cent from our 2019/20 three year average baseline of 144 litres a day.
+By 2025, we are targeting a reduction in the average amount of water used by each of our customers from 146.2 litres per day in 2019/20 to 134.5 litres per day.
+This is equivalent to our Ofwat target for per capita consumption (PCC) of reducing consumption by 7.6 per cent from our 2019/20 three-year average baseline of 147.05 litres per day.

 How have we performed?

-We are working to reduce per capita consumption during 2023/24 to reach our baseline performance target with our ongoing Household Customer Improvement Programme.
-This programme encompasses five key approaches to delivering our challenging PCC reduction, primarily through behavioural change methods.
-Our 2023-24 programme includes:
+We are continuing our efforts to reduce per capita consumption during 2025/26 with our ongoing Household Customer Improvement Programme.
+This programme encompasses five key approaches to delivering our challenging PCC reduction, primarily through behavioural change methods and direct intervention with our customers.
+Our 2025-26 programme includes:

 Understanding our customers through research